Shakeeka-Rifan/TuiMate-app/README.md

-🎯 Overview
+🎯Overview
 TuiMate is a mobile and web-based application designed to connect students with local tutors using AI-based matching and GPS location tracking.
 It simplifies the process of finding qualified tutors based on subject preferences, class type, schedule, and location proximity.

 🚀 Key Features
    📍 Location-Based Search: Find nearby tutors using GPS integration.

    🤖 AI Tutor Matching: Smart recommendations based on student preferences and learning style.

    ⏰ Smart Scheduling: Prevents class timing conflicts and detects overlaps automatically.

    🧑‍🏫 Tutor Verification: Admin approval system with email notifications for verified tutors.

    💬 Real-Time Communication: Students can send booking requests and receive status updates.

    🧠 Dashboard Insights: Personalized dashboard showing recommended tutors, classes, and learning progress.

    🔔 Notifications: In-app and email alerts for booking status and tutor approvals.

 🧩 Tech Stack
 Category	Technology